Meeks, Sheppard, Leo & Pillsbury

 ROBERT J. LEO is a partner in the New York office of Meeks, Sheppard, Leo & Pillsbury.
 The firm’s practice focuses on U.S. and international law and regulations affecting exports and imports.
 Bob has been in private practice since 1991.

 Bob is a cleared advisor to the U.S. government on customs and trade facilitation issues and has served in that capacity since 1991.
-He was re-appointed in 2015 by the U.S. Department of Commerce and the Office of the U.S. Trade Representative to the Industry Trade Advisory Committee on Customs and Trade Facilitation (ITAC 14).
-In January 2016, Bob was selected as a member of the New York District Export Council, which helps promote U.S. exports.
+He was re-appointed in 2018 by the U.S. Department of Commerce and the Office of the U.S. Trade Representative to the Industry Trade Advisory Committee on Customs and Trade Facilitation (ITAC 12).
+Bob is also a select member of the New York District Export Council, which helps promote U.S. exports.